mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-params.md

 ![]({{ "/static/images/guides/revit-params07b.png" | prepend: site.baseurl }})

-The output of this component can be passed to the *Element.ParameterGet* to query the value
+The output of this component can be passed to the {% include ltr/comp.html uuid='d86050f2' %} to query the value

 ![]({{ "/static/images/guides/revit-params07c.png" | prepend: site.baseurl }})

-Another way of reading parameter values is by specifying the parameter name to the *Element.ParameterGet* component to get the parameter value.
+Another way of reading parameter values is by specifying the parameter name to the {% include ltr/comp.html uuid='d86050f2' %} component to get the parameter value.

 ![]({{ "/static/images/guides/revit-params05.png" | prepend: site.baseurl }})

 {% include ltr/locale_note.html note='Since we are specifying the name of parameter in a specific language, the definition will break if opened on a Revit with a different language' %}

-When working with Shared parameters, you can also pass the parameter GUID to the component
+When working with Shared parameters, you can also pass the parameter UUID to the component

 ![]({{ "/static/images/guides/revit-params07.png" | prepend: site.baseurl }})

 ## Updating Parameters

-Use the *Element.ParameterSet* component to set a parameter value on a Revit element.
-The component is similar to *Element.ParameterGet* except that is also takes a value to be applied to the parameter.
+Use the {% include ltr/comp.html uuid='8f1ee110' %} component to set a parameter value on a Revit element.
+The component is similar to {% include ltr/comp.html uuid='d86050f2' %} except that is also takes a value to be applied to the parameter.
 Keep in mind that some parameters are Read-only and their value can not be overridden.

 ![]({{ "/static/images/guides/revit-params08.png" | prepend: site.baseurl }})

-Notice that the *Geometry Element* component is only holding a reference to the Revit element.
-So when the parameter value is updated by the *Element.ParameterGet* component, it is updated for all the components that is referencing that same element.
+Notice that the {% include ltr/comp.html uuid='ef607c2a' %} component is only holding a reference to the Revit element.
+So when the parameter value is updated by the {% include ltr/comp.html uuid='d86050f2' %} component, it is updated for all the components that is referencing that same element.
 This is different from what you might be used to when working with Grasshopper outside of Revit context.

 ![]({{ "/static/images/guides/revit-params09.png" | prepend: site.baseurl }})